Bobbyatwal/Spring-ReactJS-MySQL-Application/README.md

 # Spring-ReactJS-MySQL-Application
 Full Stack Web Appliaction utilizing Spring Framework with ReactJS and MySQL database to create and apply RESTful API's with an emphasis on database CRUD operations.
 Back-End was built with powerful Spring JPA library, Spring annotations, and Java Hibernate which allowed for efficient setup and development.
-Front-End was created through React JS with implementations of powerful libraries such as MomentJS, React Router, and Bootstrap.
+Front-End was created through ReactJS with implementations of powerful libraries such as MomentJS, React Router, and Bootstrap.